mcmire/time_tracker/README.md

     git clone http://github.com/mcmire/time_tracker.git
     cd time_tracker

-Now you'll want to install the gems.
+Now you'll want to install the gem dependencies.
 (If you use RVM, I have a .rvmrc so you should be in a custom gemset.)

     bundle install --without test

 Now you should be able to say:

     bin/tt --help

-## Something doesn't work! or, I've got an idea!
+## Something is borked!

-Okay, and super.
-I keep issues in [Issues](http://github.com/mcmire/time_tracker/issues), sooo, issue away.
-Even better, send me a pull request.
+I keep issues in [Issues](http://github.com/mcmire/time_tracker/issues), so issue away and I'll take a look.
+If you feel like taking the time to submit a pull request, even better.
+(See below on development.)

+## TimeTracker is great, but I'd like to use it this way...

+Seriously, if you have ideas, just ping me (my contact info is at the bottom).

+## Anything I need to know when hacking on it?

+There are tests in spec/.
+I've made sure these are up to date, you should too.
+Presently, I'm using a gem I wrote called [ribeye](http://github.com/mcmire/ribeye) to simulate interaction with the command line, although since I've basically abandoned that project, I need to extract the CLI stuff out.
+But for now that's what I'm using.

-## This looks interesting.
-Can I help out?
+## Can I help out?

 Sure!
 Right now I've got a to-do list under [TODO.md](https://github.com/mcmire/time_tracker/blob/master/TODO.md).
 PM or email me and we'll talk.